sverweij/mscgen_js/msgenny.md

 Formal syntax
 -------------
-The formal syntax is described in a [parsing expression grammar (peg)][1].
-It's 100% accurate as it is used to generate the parser.
+The formal syntax is described in a [parsing expression grammar][1].
+This grammar is used to generate the ms genny parser as well.

 Feature comparison
 ------------------